topkecleon/telegram-bot-bash/doc/6_reference.md

 A jssh fileDB consists of  two files which must reside inside BASHBOT_ETC or BASHBOT_DATA.

-- `filename.jssh` is a text file containing the key/value data in json.sh format´s.
+- `filename.jssh` is a text file containing the key/value data in json.sh format.
 - `filename.jssh.flock` is used for read/write locking with flock

-Path names containing `..` or not in BASHBOT_ETC or BASHBOT_DATA are refused by jsshDB functions with an error.
+Path names containing `..` or not located in BASHBOT_ETC or BASHBOT_DATA are refused by jsshDB functions with an error.

-Since version 0.94 jsshDB functions support file locking with flock.
-Write/Update operations are serialised with flock to wait until previous operations are finished, see "man flock" for more information.
-To avoid deadlocks flock is used with a timeout of 10s for write and 5s for read operations.
+Since version 0.94 jsshDB functions support file locking with flock. write/update operations are serialised with flock to wait until previous operations are finished, see "man flock" for information.
+To avoid deadlocks we use a timeout of 10s for write and 5s for read operations.

-In case flock is mot availibe or you don't want locking, jsshDB functions will be used without file locking by using *_async variants.
+In case flock is not availibe or you don't want locking, jsshDB functions will be used without file locking.

 *Example:* for allowed file names:
 ```bash